nikoandpiko/nikoandpiko/README.md

 🔔 My specialties include HTML, CSS, JavaScript, Ruby, MVC, TDD, Figma, etc.

 🌱 I’m currently learning what one can achieve with SVG and animations!
+[See some samples](https://codepen.io/collection/DLokav "codepen")

 👯 I’m looking for people to build things with!